yleeyilin/tp/docs/UserGuide.md

 ### Missing Field

-If you encounter a missing field error, please ensure the fields listed in the error message are present in your command input.
+If you encounter a missing field error, please ensure that the fields listed in the error message are present in your command input.
 Refer to our [Command Summary](#command-summary) for a list of fields required for all PoochPlanner commands.
 Below is an example of a command with a missing field and the corresponding error message.
 <br>

 <div style="text-align:center;">
     <br>
     <img src="images/ug-images/error-images/missingField.png" alt="Add before" style="width:100%;"/>
-    <medium>The above image depicts a missing field error caused by a <code>note</code> command with missing fields.</medium>
+    <medium>The above image depicts a missing field error caused by a <code>note</code> command with missing fields for "name" and "note".</medium>
     <br>
 </div>
 <div style="page-break-after: always;"></div>

 ## FAQ
 ### Launching PoochPlanner

 **Q**: How can I launch PoochPlanner if clicking on the JAR file does not work?<br>